 Franz Josef Glacier

 New Zealand’s highest mountain, Aoraki / Mt Cook, resides on a national park with the same name.
 Movie-makers and adventurous mountaineers are among the various visitors who have been captivated by this snow-capped beauty.
 A visit to Aoraki / Mt Cook National Park will get you up close to this and many other natural wonders, from its epic glaciers to the phenomenal alpine hiking terrains around it.

 Mt Aspiring National Park

-A hiker’s paradise, Mt Aspiring National Park is best known for its remarkable blend of soaring mountains, breathtaking river valleys, and secluded stretches of wilderness paved with awesome trekking routes.
+Mt Aspiring National Park is best known for its remarkable blend of soaring mountains, breathtaking river valleys and secluded stretches of wilderness paved with awesome trekking routes.
 The park is part of Te Wahipounamu World Heritage area, crossing both the Otago region and part of the Westland District on the West Coast.

-Haast is an area in the West Coast region that was granted UNESCO World Heritage status in the 1990s.
+Haast is a stretch of the West Coast region that was granted UNESCO World Heritage status in the 1990s.
 It earned international recognition because of its importance to the diverse landscapes that make up Te Wahipounamu World Heritage site.
 Lakes, rivers, beaches and mountainous areas are some of the gems that give Haast its exquisite backdrops.

-The northernmost of the three passes that traverse the Southern Alps, the Lewis Pass is the West Coast’s incredibly scenic, beech forest lined gateway to the Canterbury region.
+The northernmost of the three passes that traverse the Southern Alps, the Lewis Pass is the West Coast’s incredibly scenic, beech forest-lined gateway to the Canterbury region.
 Whichever direction you’re travelling, make sure to stop by the Lewis Pass Scenic Reserve; along with being surrounded by lush hiking routes and breathtaking mountains, the resident native bellbirds and tui are known to embellish the area with their melodic birdsong.

 Roberts Point Track